fdsayre/COMICAL/README.md

 ## Moderately Aligned Meta Skills

 ### Picking a language
-    - Why:
+    - What are the options, why pick a specific languahe, local supports for X languahe.
-    - Skills:
+    - Options:
       - R
       - Python
       - Perkl
+      - SAS / SPSS
+      - Markup langauges

 ### Learning X language
+    - Learning strategies and sites for learning a particular language.
     - Stratagies
     - Major sites

 ### Getting Help
+    - Mindset for getting help with programming issues, heavy on searching, copying, being iterative
+    - How to ask for help
     - Googling
     - Stackoverflow
-    - How to ask for help

 ### Reproducibility Via Code
     - Avoiding manual data manipulation